Responding to a Civil Investigative Demand: The Do's and Don'ts

 - Don’t be misleading or untruthful.
 This type of activity can turn what is a civil investigation into a criminal matter.

 The manner in which you or your company addresses a CID will be critical to the course of dealings with respect to the CID.
-The health care fraud lawyers of Hendershot, Cowart & Hisey, P.C., can walk you through the process, working diligently and deliberately to limit the disruption, risk and overall cost to your organization.
+The health care fraud lawyers of Hendershot Cowart, P.C., can walk you through the process, working diligently and deliberately to limit the disruption, risk and overall cost to your organization.